nih-cfde/use-case-library-build/templates/glossary.md

 All USERSTORYs will have two inputs and an output.
 The idea is that a USERSTORY is a "task" where `INPUT_A` + `INPUT_B` = `OUTPUT`.
 In most cases, the output from one USERSTORY will be on of two 'inputs' for a subsequent USERSTORY in an EPIC.
 Likewise, the last output from one EPIC will likely be the input for another EPIC.
 EPICs should contain more than one step each.

-For example, if your EPIC is "Build a dataset" then your USERSTORYS could be:
+For example, if your EPIC is "Build a dataset" then your USERSTORYs could be:

 1. 01-USERSTORY
 	- input: List of candidate genes + several databases of expression data